codership/documentation/galeracluster/source/documentation/audit-log-plugin.rst

 .. rst-class:: section-heading
 .. rubric:: Installation

-Galera Audit Log plugin is delivered with Galera Cluster, but it is uninstalled by default.
+The Audit Log plugin is delivered with Galera Cluster, but it is uninstalled by default.
 To deploy the plugin, run the command below:

 .. code-block:: console